HarisAronis-GIS/QGIS-Projects/README.md

 I develop custom solutions in **Python (PyQGIS/GDAL)**, **AutoLISP**, **SQL**, and **PowerShell** to automate large-scale geospatial workflows and ensure high-standard data integrity.

 > [!NOTE]
 > Due to proprietary restrictions, full source code is not public.
-But you can find [below](https://github.com/HarisAronis-GIS/QGIS-Projects/blob/main/README.md#-code-highlights--technical-innovation) detailed **Technical READMEs** and **Snippets** of selected scripts that demonstrate innovating *problem-solving* and/or *resources-saving* processes.
+But already you should have found [above](https://github.com/HarisAronis-GIS/QGIS-Projects/blob/main/README.md#-code-highlights--technical-innovation---part-a-6-gripping-examples) detailed **Technical READMEs** and **Snippets** of selected scripts that demonstrate innovating *problem-solving* and/or *resources-saving* processes.

 ### 🛠️ Script & Tool Catalog